36 datasets found

 Description

-Number of persons in the labour force (employment and unemployment) and not in the labour force, unemployment rate, participation rate and employment rate by territory, gender and age group.
+Number of persons in the labour force (employment and unemployment), unemployment rate, participation rate and employment rate by data type (seasonally adjusted and trend-cycle), gender and age group.
 Data are also available for the standard error of the estimate, the standard error of the month-to-month change and the standard error of the year-over-year change.

 + more versions